Improving governance outcomes through AI documentation: Bridging theory and practice: Introduction

 To maximize the impact of documentation on AI governance, organizations must carefully define their goals and identify who will produce, maintain, and use the documentation.
 Tailoring the scope, level of detail, and format of documentation to suit the intended audiences and purposes is crucial.
 Effective documentation design requires balancing the needs of both the documentation process and the resulting artifacts, ensuring that they collectively support the organization's governance objectives.

-In this paper, we explore how documentation processes and artifacts can best support AI governance and risk management goals.
-Our research draws from a qualitative analysis of academic and gray literature,\footnote{Gray literature refers to publications that have not been peer-reviewed, but that present detailed theories or research findings} including 37 proposed documentation frameworks and 21 papers with relevant empirical findings.
-From this analysis, we identify four mechanisms through which documentation is hypothesized to improve AI governance:
+In this paper, we explore how documentation processes and artifacts can serve as one critical building block in supporting AI governance and risk management goals.
+Our research draws from a qualitative analysis of academic and gray literature,\footnote{Gray literature refers to publications that have not been peer-reviewed, but that present detailed theories or research findings} including 37 proposed documentation frameworks and 22 papers with relevant empirical findings.
+From this analysis, we identify four "theories of change" or pathways through which documentation could improve AI governance, including informing stakeholders about responsible use, facilitating collaboration on AI risks, encouraging ethical deliberation, and improving overall governance and development practices.
+Our analysis also identified several challenges that might prevent documentation from effectively supporting governance aims.
+These include insufficient incentivization and resourcing for documentation, structural and organizational barriers to effective collaboration, interpersonal and organizational constraints to ethical action, and poor integration with practitioners' day-to-day workflows and processes.